Star Wars Jedi Knight II: Jedi Outcast: Source-code release

 Following Disney's decision to close LucasArts on April 3, 2013, the developers at Raven Software released the source code for the game on SourceForge under GNU GPL-2.0-only.
 A few days after release, the source code disappeared from SourceForge without explanation.
 SourceForge later explained to media outlet Kotaku that Raven Software had requested its removal.
 Kotaku speculated this was due to the presence of licensed code, such as for the Bink Video format from Rad Game Tools, that was not intended to be made public.

 However, prior to the removal a fork called "OpenJK" was created on GitHub with the problematic code parts already excised.
 The goal of the OpenJK community project is to "maintain and improve Jedi Academy + Jedi Outcast released by Raven Software."
 This includes the unification of the Jedi Outcast and Jedi Academy engines, maintaining the compatibility of previous releases, and providing source ports for Mac and Linux.
 Daily builds for Windows and early Linux builds are also available.

 Reception

 PC

+Star Wars Jedi Knight II: Jedi Outcast received "universal acclaim" from critics.
 The PC version holds an aggregate score of 89 out of 100 on Metacritic, based on thirty-five reviews.